tpmn/gat/ApplovinMAX_SDK_EN/README.md

 **How to use GAT through Custom JS Tag Network Method**

-- You need to get GAT Inventory ID from us
+- You need to get GAT InventoryId from us
 - Register MAX Custom JS Tag Network (You must Define CallBack Function For Dealing With Events Related to Ad Request and Response)
 - Add Custom Netowork Inventory into MAX Ad Units and Activate it
 - Do a Test